mccakit/How-to-compile-qt-from-source/README.rst

    qtbase → qtshadertools → qtdeclarative

-I recommend disabling framework feature of qt when cross compiling to mac
+I recommend disabling framework feature of qt when cross compiling to Apple with -DQT_FEATURE_framework=OFF